arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier-r2/datasheet/datasheet.md

 ### Application Examples

 **Light controller:** Control your house lightning with the MKR IoT Carrier, using the RGB light sensor.
 This feature identifies the general amount of light in a room or environment and adapts.
-If the board is connected to Wi-Fi, you can manage and control your device remotely on a smartphone via the IoT Cloud.
+If the board is connected to Wi-Fi®, you can manage and control your device remotely on a smartphone via the IoT Cloud.

 **Light and water controller for greenhouse:** With moisture sensor, pressure sensor and temperature the IoT Carrier can evaluate and recognize the moisture of the soil, depending on air humidity and sun.
 Through the various sensors, it can reconstruate suitable climate (e.g. tropical) with the help of heaters and relays to increase the humidity.
 It can also be programmed with a watering system thanks to the relays.